-Unlike the other four datasets, communities in the FIA dataset showed at most weak evidence of deviations from their feasible sets.
-We suggest that these datasets are experiencing additional issues related to community size.
-The FIA communities are by far the smallest across our datasets.
-Community size may affect our ability to detect deviations because small communities may not have enough possible arrangements of their subcomponents, or elements in their feasible sets, to generate highly resolved distributions for the most probable shapes.
-Such broad distributions may not be specific enough to constitute strong statistical expectations, and the deviations – or lack thereof – that we perceive are correspondingly less informative (Jaynes 1957).
-When we compared the distributions of shape metrics from small communities to those for large ones, we found that samples from the feasible sets for small communities do indeed generate broader distributions of evenness, and especially skewness, than those for large communities (Figure).
-Moreover, if the lack of discernable deviations from the feasible set is a byproduct of FIA’s generally small community size, then we would expect similarly-sized, small, communities from other datasets to behave similarly.
+Unlike the other four datasets, communities in the FIA dataset showed weak or no evidence of deviations from their feasible sets.
+However, these results may be an artifact of statistical issues related to community size.
+The FIA communities are by far the smallest across our datasets—small communities have smaller feasible sets, affecting our ability to detect deviations from the most probable SAD shapes.
+In other words, with fewer possible arrangements of their subcomponents, there is less distinction between "common" and "extreme" SADs, and the deviations – or lack thereof – that we perceive are correspondingly less informative (Jaynes 1957).

+Indeed, when we compared the distributions of shape metrics for small communities to those for large ones, we found that small communities generate broader distributions of evenness and skewness (Figure).
+Moreover, if the lack of discernable deviations from the feasible set is a byproduct of FIA’s generally small community size, then we would expect similarly-sized communities from other datasets to behave similarly.
 We identified 371 communities from other datasets with S and N matching communities in the FIA, and found no difference in the distribution of percentile scores between communities from FIA and communities from other datasets (Figure, Table).
-Although this is a highly restricted subset of sites, relative to the 20,000 FIA sites we analyzed, the lack of a difference between FIA and other comparably-sized communities sites points to community size, and not biological features specific to FIA, as a likely explanation for the relatively weak evidence for deviations across the full FIA dataset.
+Although this is a highly restricted subset of communities relative to the 20,000 FIA communities we analyzed, these results point to community size, and not biological features specific to FIA, as a likely explanation for the weak evidence for deviations across the full FIA dataset.

-If this is indeed the case, it means that small-community considerations may affect our capacity to meaningfully distinguish signal from randomness for communities with ranges of S and N that are quite common in ecological data.
+If this is indeed the case, it means that small-community considerations may affect our capacity to meaningfully distinguish signal from randomness.
 FIA communities, with their broad distributions of shape metrics and overall lack of detectable signal, have on the order of 10 species and 50-100 individuals.
-While these values do not constitute hard thresholds, they may indicate a general range of values below which we have relatively diminished power to distinguish deviation from randomness.
-Unless we can develop more sensitive methods for identifying deviations even for these small communities, we may stand to learn the most by focusing on SADs from relatively large communities.
-In the meantime, sampling the range of forms represented in the feasible set helps us identify when the distribution of shapes present is relatively broad and therefore less informative.
+While these values do not constitute hard thresholds, they may indicate a general range of values below which we have relatively diminished power to distinguish deviations from the null hypothesis of the feasible set.
+To meaningfully draw inferences from deviations in these small communities, we will likely need more sensitive metrics (than skewness and evenness used here) and/or theories with stronger assumptions on the SAD for comparison against.
+In the absence of such, we may stand to learn the most by focusing on SADs from relatively large communities.